maps-apps-n/geography-thesis/README.md

 # geography-thesis
-Files from my thesis for an MSc in Geography
+Files from my thesis for MSc in Human Geography (2015)